 A. V3 Rings are not much more expensive than other competing systems and they produce better results with less frustration and time spent.
 They are also made of NiTi and glass-fibre reinforced plastic, which lasts longer.
 The cost of the consumable V3 Tab-Matrix is similar to other sectional matrix bands.
-In addition, think how much it costs you every time you have to re-do a proximal restoration because it has poor contact.
-If you try to re-do it right away you run late and get stressed out.
-If you do it later the patient “bad-mouths” you because they think you are incompetent.
-You lose credibility and waste more time with more costs and no income when you do have to re-do it!
-Arrrgh!
+In addition, think how much it costs you when you have to re-do a proximal restoration because of a poor contact.

 Q. Do V3 Rings work equally well on all teeth?

 A. The V3 Ring is a very versatile system and no other matrix system comes close in this respect.